 Technology Changes the Game

 When new nanomaterial ribbon elements were introduced in 2007, ribbon microphones began to shed their fragile image.
-Their popularity increased, particularly in recording applications, when engineers were able to take advantage of what Chad Wiggins calls their “super-duper ultra-unique sound quality.”
+Their popularity increased, particularly in recording applications, when engineers were able to take advantage of their super ultra-unique sound quality.

 Ribbon microphones also are used to counteract the problems associated with digitally recorded music.
 Digital is very linear, which tends to sound sterile.
 Artists and engineers often look to transducer types to impart some warmth into their digital recordings.